 I also have a few skeins of Spud & Chloe Sweater.
 I plan to use this yarn for a striped baby sweater, or hats, or maybe cute leggings, the possibilities are endless.

 I have been planning this post a couple of weeks and was tickled pink when I saw the latest post from meetthesheep.wordpress.com about their trip to Minnesota and visit to the headquarters of Blue Sky Alpacas and Spud & Chloe.
-I really enjoyed learning about these two yarn companies that are know for high quality, natural fibers and stunning colors.
+I really enjoyed learning about these two yarn companies that are known for their high quality, natural fibers and stunning colors.

 Do you use Blue Sky Alpacas?
 I’d love to hear about it!